 Tallinn Photomonth is an artist led biennial of contemporary art and visual culture.
 Although started in 2011 by a group of artists working primarily with photography and video, the biennial has never been a narrowly media-based event, rather it looks more broadly at developments in art and society in a world mediated by cameras, screens and images.

 A satellite programme will run in Tallinn’s public and commercial galleries.
-The exhibitions are contextualised through a programme of public events and an education programme for schools.
+The exhibitions are contextualised through a programme of public events and an education programme for schools in Estonian and Russian.